Where to Get the Best Steak in Omaha

 A post shared by @instagram

-Another Ashland destination, Ruhlman’s Steakhouse is a great option if some members of your College World Series traveling crew don’t want steak.
+Ruhlman’s Steakhouse in nearby Ashland is a great option if some members of your crew don’t want steak.
 To be clear, there are fantastic steak options here, especially the Chef’s Selection Dry Aged Connealy Angus Beef.
 But the menu also includes delicious house-made pastas, chicken, seafood, and sandwiches, so there’s something for everyone.

 About the Author